Historical Markers in

 In the post-World War II era, Ventura County experienced rapid population growth and urban development.
 The construction of a highway system brought new residents and businesses to the area, leading to the establishment of cities like Ventura, Oxnard, and Thousand Oaks.
 Today, Ventura County is known for its beautiful coastal landscapes, vibrant agricultural industry, and a diverse blend of urban and rural communities.
 The county continues to evolve and thrive while preserving its deep historical roots.

-This timeline provides a concise overview of the key events in the history of Ventura County, California.
+This timeline provides a condensed summary of the historical journey of Ventura County, California.

 • 1873 - Ventura County is established as a separate county from Santa Barbara County.